 Turn roast over and repeat piercing, drizzling and sprinkling on the second side.

 Place fattier side of the brisket up so that fat keeps the meat tender during cooking.
 Brush the top of the brisket with a light layer of olive oil and then smother with a layer of very thinly sliced onions or baked french fried onions, pressing into the roast.
+Cover tightly with foil.

 Let brisket come to room temperature or place in oven on delayed cook mode.